 - The handles are made from ABS plastic

-- Can remove hooks from any angle
+- You can remove hooks from any angle

 - Lighter hooks can get cut in half during the extraction process